xmake-io/xmake/README.md

 - The doxygen plugin: Make doxygen document from source codes
 - The macro plugin: Record and playback commands
 - The hello plugin: A simple plugin demo to show 'hello xmake!'
-- The project plugin: Create the project file for IDE (.e.g makefile and vs, xcode in the feature ...)
+- The project plugin: Create the project file for IDE (.e.g makefile, vs2002 - vs2008, developing vs2010 - vs2015)

 ####Languages